 So what counts as a plant point?

 A plant point includes fruit, vegetables, nuts, seeds and herbs and spices.
-Each of these count as 1 point, herbs and spices are ¼ point
+Each of these count as 1 point, herbs and spices, oil, tea and coffee are ¼ point

 Top tips to be able to achieve this goal